stephansturges/HOT/README.md

 ## What is this?

-HOT is a short-range / low-rez / low-altitude trained YOLOv8-nano-segmentation model that only detects people IN THERMAL IMAGERY and runs at 640px x 512 px.
+HOT is a set of short-range / low-rez / low-altitude trained YOLOv8-nano detection and segmentation model that only detects people IN THERMAL IMAGERY and runs at 640px x 512 px.
 It's a super basic training run for now.

 It's free to use so knock yourself out!
 Just make sure to follow the Ultralytics terms of service around commercial use (https://github.com/ultralytics/ultralytics) since this uses their code for training.